Navigating the Device Tree

-Our new Devices Page follows the LogicMonitor tradition of providing rapid access to your most important performance metrics and alert statuses.
+Our Devices Page follows the LogicMonitor tradition of providing rapid access to your most important performance metrics and alert statuses.
 While maintaining much of the same structure and functionality that users enjoyed in the old UI, we have introduced several new features to streamline your monitoring experience.

-To help you take full advantage of our new Devices Page, here is an overview of the biggest changes you will experience:
+To help you take full advantage of our new Devices Page, here is an overview of the Device Tree and Dashboards:

 Although LogicMonitor can collect almost any metric from any device regardless of protocol, we understand the data most relevant to your environment is probably much narrower in scope.
 To reduce excess noise, we have introduced Device Dashboards, which centralize instance graphs for a device/device group into a single customizable view.
 Now you can exclusively view the information you care about!

 - All Datasources Dashboard: the default view within your LogicMonitor account.
 It displays all graphs relevant to a particular device, providing the broadest insight into that device's performance.